leftfieldlabs/Unity-CrypticCabinet/README.md

 # Cryptic Cabinet
 ![Cryptic Cabinet Banner](./Documentation/Images/logo/CoverArt.png "Cryptic Cabinet")

-Cryptic Cabinet is a multiplayer escape room game for Meta Quest headsets that demonstrates how you can turn any room into a unique mixed reality experience.
-In this tutorial, you’ll see firsthand how the app adapts to nearly room size and presents possibilities to create delightful mixed reality experiences through the use of capabilities like Scene, Passthrough, Shared Spatial Anchors, Colocation, Interaction SDK, and Passthrough Styling.
+Cryptic Cabinet is an escape room game for Meta Quest headsets that demonstrates how to create mixed reality multiplayer experiences that dynamically understand and adapt to nearly any room size.
+In this tutorial, you’ll see firsthand how the app adapts to the physical environment and presents possibilities to create delightful mixed reality experiences through the use of capabilities like Scene, Passthrough, Shared Spatial Anchors, Colocation, Interaction SDK, and Passthrough Styling.

-This codebase is available both as a reference and as a template for MR projects.
+This codebase is available as both a reference and template for mixed reality projects.
+You can also test the game on the [Meta Horizon Store](https://www.meta.com/experiences/6858450927578454/).

 # Before you get started
-Before you dive in, ensure you’ve downloaded and installed the necessary packages to run Cryptic Cabinet on Unity.

-- [Unity 2022.3.16f1 or newer](https://unity.com/download): If necessary, update your Unity version to support Cryptic Cabinet.
+Get familiar with the packages and tools that enable Cryptic Cabinet to support rich multiplayer experiences and dynamically adapt to users’ physical environment.

 - [Meta XR Core SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-core-sdk-269169): This package includes core features for mixed reality development such as Passthrough, Anchors, and Scene to help you create engaging and immersive experiences.
 - [Meta XR Platform SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-platform-sdk-262366): This package enables you to create social immersive experiences that support matchmaking, in-app purchases, downloadable content (DLC), cloud storage, and more.
 - [Meta XR Interaction SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-interaction-sdk-265014): This package contains the components unique to Interaction SDK that are used for controller and hand interactions and body pose detection.